fudoki-abe/mine-all-the-bitcoin/README.md

   <img width="667px" alt="a meme" src="./mine-all-the-bitcoin.jpg">
 </div>

-Often when introducing bitcoin, people often ask a similar set of questions:
+Often when introducing bitcoin, people ask a similar set of questions:

 - How do I mine bitcoin?
 - How do I mine *all* the bitcoin?